Our Facilities & Homes

 This massive house is a safe home for forty men who are just starting their recovery journey.
 In partnership with the Missouri Department of Mental Health, Swope Health and Jackson County COMBAT, a portion of the facility houses men who are engaged in intensive outpatient treatment programs.

-Madeline’s Swaddle house (est. 2017)
+Madeline’s Swaddle House (est. 2017)

 This home provides a safe place for women who are pregnant and mothers with newborns.
 It provides them with a special bonding time with their infants while ensuring that new mothers receive services such as parenting skills, education, employment, spiritual guidance, and emotional support in recovery.